Lanao del Norte: Demographics

 People in traditional Maranao attire doing a performance as part of the Araw ng Lanao del Norte (lit.
 'Lanao del Norte Day') festivities.

-The population of Lanao del Norte in the 2020 census was 722,902 people, with a density of sigfig 722,902/3,346.57.
-When Iligan is included for geographical purposes, the province's population is 1,019,013 people, with a density of PD/sqkm.
+The population of Lanao del Norte in the 2024 census was 761,725 people, with a density of sigfig 761,725/3,346.57.
+When Iligan is included for geographical purposes, the province's population is 1,129,857, with a density of PD/sqkm.

 The people in Lanao del Norte are a mixture of Maranaos and Cebuanos, with some Maguindanaons, Zamboangueños, Subanens, Tausugs, Yakans, and Sama-Bajaus.
 Historically, immigrants who came from the Christian provinces of Mindanao, Visayas and Luzon tended to settle in the northern part of Lanao while the Maranaos inhabited the south.
 There are also a minority of Higaonons settling in the hinterlands of Iligan.
 Kankanaey, an ethnic group from the Cordilleras in Luzon, can also be found as a minority in the province.

 The Maranao had settled in the area long before the arrival of the Spaniards in the Philippines.
 Like other groups, they possess their own culture which makes them quite unique.
 Their language, customs, traditions, religion, social system, costumes, music, and other features are factors that make Lanao peculiar and distinct from other Philippine provinces.

 The main languages are Maranao, Cebuano, and Binukid, with the latter being the native language of majority of the citizens of the province.

 Religion

 According to the Philippine Statistics Authority (PSA) report in 2020, Roman Catholicism makeup for 47.3% of the population of Lanao del Norte while 45.5% are adherents of Islam.
 Other religions include other denominations of Christianity, Buddhism and other beliefs.

+Concentration of Roman Catholics show that most of them can be found in the coastal areas in the province.
+The remaining mountainous southern half may be home to Muslims.

 Economy

 The economy in Lanao del Norte is predominantly based on agriculture and fishing.
 Factories are mostly based in Iligan City.
-Lanao del Norte is the home of Agus Power plants 4-7 that stretch from Balo-i to Iligan City.
+Lanao del Norte is the home of Agus Power plants 4-7 that stretch from Balo-i to Iligan.
 It serves major parts of power supply in Mindanao.
 Tourism is also a growing economy in the province.